boldare/boldare-tech/content/posts/2018-10-30_Docker-dev-and-prod-ready-setup-for-SPA-app.md

 ### <a name="docker"></a>Docker, wtf is that?

-I know, you probably know what is Docker and how it's work, but if not, let me show you the short quote from [What is a Container](https://www.docker.com/resources/what-container) which is a great definition of Docker base block.
+I know, you probably know what is Docker and how it works, but if not, let me show you the short quote from [What is a Container](https://www.docker.com/resources/what-container) which is a great definition of Docker base block.

 > A container is a standard unit of software that **packages up code and all its dependencies** so the application runs **quickly and reliably from one computing environment to another**.
 A Docker container image is a **lightweight, standalone, executable package** of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

-I have bolded more important information which will help you understand how it works and how huge benefits it brings to our lives.
+I have bolded more important information which will help you understand how it works and how huge benefits it brings to our lives are.
 Tightly package our application with all dependencies into a light-weight block called **container** to fast run it on every environment.

 >Available for both Linux and Windows-based applications, the containerized software will **always run the same, regardless of the infrastructure**.
 Containers **isolate software from its environment and ensure that it works uniformly despite differences for instance** between development and staging.